 It allows you to assign the input of your choice, like the live incoming signal, the return from a DAW channel or the return from the internal multitrack recorder to each channel for EQ, processing, etc.

 This enables you to overdub in the studio or to play backing tracks, etc.

-Just like the Xenyx UFX 1604, the Tascam Model 24 also features a one knob compressor on the first 12 channels plus a 3-band EQ with Sweepable mids, plus also a low-cut.
-On the rest of the channels you only get a regular 3-band EQ plus the low-cut.
+Additionally, they come with a 3-band EQ with Sweepable mids, plus a low-cut on those same channels.
+On the rest of them you only get a regular 3-band EQ plus the low-cut.

-A stereo 7-band graphic EQ can be additionally applied to the main mix or monitors output, which will allow you to shape your mixes to your liking and prevent feedback.
+A stereo 7-band graphic EQ can be additionally applied to the main mix or monitors output, which lets you shape your mixes to your liking and prevent feedback.